jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    Mapping from: Abelian Group isomorphic to Z/6 Defined on 1 generator
    Relations:
+   6*$.1 = 0 to CrvEll: X14modW2
+   Composition of Mapping from: Abelian Group isomorphic to Z/6 Defined on 1 generator
+   Relations:
-   6*$.1 = 0 to Set of points of X14modW2 with coordinates in Rational Field given by a rule [no inverse] true true
+   6*$.1 = 0 to Set of points of Elliptic Curve defined by y^2 = x^3 - 1664*x^2 - 1404928*x over Rational Field with coordinates in Rational Field given by a rule [no inverse] and
+   Elliptic curve isomorphism from: Elliptic Curve defined by y^2 = x^3 - 1664*x^2 - 1404928*x over Rational Field to CrvEll: X14modW2
+   Taking (x : y : 1) to (1/256*x : 1/4096*y : 1)
+   true true

 We now show that we can find two :math:`\QQ(-7)` points on